-Such action could be taken by the Learner themselves, a teacher, an exams officer, or any other individual involved in, or with access to, the assessment process.
-(Ofqual General Conditions of Recognition, 2017).
+Such action could be taken by the Learner themselves, a member of Centre staff, or any other individual involved in, or with access to, the assessment process.

 2.2 Maladministration

 SFJ Awards defines maladministration as any activity, practice or neglect which results in non-compliance with administrative requirements for the delivery of SFJ Awards' qualifications.